CSDDD: Impact on Corporate Responsibility and Compliance

 • promote responsible corporate conduct by making companies accountable for their supply chain

-• and ensure respect of minimal safeguard for social rights and the environment, by aligning with the OECD “Guidelines for Multinational Enterprises” and the International Labour Organization’s “Tripartite declaration of principles concerning multinational enterprises and social policy”.
+• and ensure respect of minimal safeguard for social rights and the environment, by also aligning with the OECD “Guidelines for Multinational Enterprises” and the International Labour Organization’s “Tripartite declaration of principles concerning multinational enterprises and social policy”.

 The Final Directive Covers Larger Companies: Above 1000 Employees and With a Turnover Higher than €450 million